 Interesting is the option with the “Custom URL“.
 You can copy any other interactive map and paste it into this box.
 It should work, although not necessarily.
 Some of the websites might be blocked there, making the maps displayed not correctly (Pic.
 8).

 You can make a try, but remember that the primary goal of this tool is Google Maps, so don’t anticipate, that all other interactive maps included will work correctly.
-If we want to make sure, that the output from the map service other than Google (i.e. OpenStreetMaps and so on) will hit our expectation, we should use Mozilla Firefox developer tools.
-This is a great help that comes from the Firefox browser, which includes the large-screen capture option when you toggle the Responsive Design Mode (RDM) as pointed in this thread.
+If we want to make sure, that the output from the map service other than Google (i.e. OpenStreetMaps and so on) will hit our expectations, we should use Mozilla Firefox developer tools.
+This is a great help that comes from the Firefox browser, which includes the large-screen capture option when you toggle the Responsive Design Mode (RDM) as pointed out in this thread.
 In my case, it works perfectly (Pic.
 9, 10).
-I tried with 4000x6000Px size, the maximum size is 9999x9999Px.
+I tried with 4000x6000Px size, but the maximum size is 9999x9999Px.

 Before you enjoy your large-map captures, make sure, that they are loaded properly!
 As you expand the resolution, the browser will need more time to load the map.
 Just in case, you can use the sliders and check the loading process.
 The map should be always clear and sharp.
-If you have some pixelated, blur, or blank areas, then apparently you need to wait.
+If you have some pixelated, blurred, or blank areas, then apparently you need to wait.
 See an example below, showing how your map might look if you capture it too early (Pic.
 11).

 If you don’t use the Mozilla Firefox browser, you can use the same option available in Google Chrome, which has been described here or here.
 There are effectively two steps to do so.
 First, you right-click and select “Inspect“, then select the responsive icon and set the dimensions.
-The second step is clicking Crtl+Shift+P and selecting “Capture full size screenshot“.
-Unfortunately, this option not always work.
+The second step is clicking Crtl+Shift+P and selecting “Capture full-size screenshot“.
+Unfortunately, this option does not always work.
 If your Chrome browser suddenly stops without Save As dialog box, then there is only one reasonable option available assuming, that you want to do it not programmatically.
-Sadly, it’s not possible to use for any kind of interactive map.
+Sadly, it’s not possible to use any kind of interactive map.
 The privileged maps must have an export option available.
 Since you can export the visible map canvas straight from the portal, then it’s possible to make it larger than your device screen.